digitalinteraction/docs.gecotoolbox.io/src/index.md

 # gE.CO docs

 This site provides documentation for the gE.CO toolbox.
-It is designed to help people accomplish tasks on our platform.
+It is designed to help people accomplish tasks on the platform.

----
+The toolbox is made up of several Open Source services that we have deployed for you.

-> <span class="is-size-3">Coming soon</span>
+Check out **Services** below to find documentation for each gE.CO toolbox service.